carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/considerations.md

 In addition, you can add **as many axes as you want** to a decision.
 That's why *Dave Mark* calls it the **Infinite Axis Utility System**.

-## Understanding how Considerations work?
+## Understanding how considerations work

 A consideration is made up of:
 - An [[#Inputs|Input]]